brunokoga/Montevideo/additionalMonsters_dir/qlippoth.md

 Special Abilities

-**Abyssal Transformation (Su** If an iathavos establishes a hold on a creature of Large or smaller size, it can place that creature deep within the bristly folds of its flesh.
-Treat this as an [engulf](monster_dir/universalMonsterRules#_engulf attack, except that at the start of the iathavos's turn, an engulfed creature must make a DC 30 Fortitude save or be transformed into a nyogoth [qlippoth](monster_dir/creatureTypes#_qlippoth-subtype that immediately squirms out of the iathavos's body to serve its new master.
+**Abyssal Transformation (Su)** If an iathavos establishes a hold on a creature of Large or smaller size, it can place that creature deep within the bristly folds of its flesh.
+Treat this as an [engulf](monsters/universalMonsterRules#_engulf) attack, except that at the start of the iathavos's turn, an engulfed creature must make a DC 30 Fortitude save or be transformed into a nyogoth [qlippoth](monster_dir/creatureTypes#_qlippoth-subtype) that immediately squirms out of the iathavos's body to serve its new master.
 Creatures transformed into nyogoths are not controlled by the iathavos, but function and behave as if they were typical members of that species—they retain no memories or abilities they may have possessed in their previous lives.
 Items held or worn by the unfortunate victim remain lodged within the folds of the iathavos's body and can only be retrieved if the iathavos is helpless or dead.
-A creature transformed into a nyogoth in this manner can be restored to its true shape via _ [break enchantment](additionalMonsters/../spell_dir/breakEnchantment#_break-enchantment_, _ [miracle](additionalMonsters/../spell_dir/miracle#_miracle_, or _ [wish](additionalMonsters/../spell_dir/wish#_wish_.
-Otherwise, slaying the nyogoth allows the poor soul to be restored to life via [_reincarnation_](additionalMonsters/../spell_dir/reincarnate#_reincarnate, _ [resurrection](additionalMonsters/../spell_dir/resurrection#_resurrection,_ or _ [true resurrection](additionalMonsters/../spell_dir/trueResurrection#_true-resurrection)_.
+A creature transformed into a nyogoth in this manner can be restored to its true shape via _ [break enchantment](additionalMonsters/../spell_dir/breakEnchantment#_break-enchantment)_, _ [miracle](additionalMonsters/../spell_dir/miracle#_miracle)_, or _ [wish](additionalMonsters/../spell_dir/wish#_wish)_.
+Otherwise, slaying the nyogoth allows the poor soul to be restored to life via [_reincarnation_](additionalMonsters/../spell_dir/reincarnate#_reincarnate), _ [resurrection](additionalMonsters/../spell_dir/resurrection#_resurrection),_ or _ [true resurrection](additionalMonsters/../spell_dir/trueResurrection#_true-resurrection)_.
 The save DC is Charisma-based.

-**Entropic Beams (Su** As a standard action once every minute, an iathavos can [fire](monster_dir/creatureTypes#_fire-subtype beams of entropic energy from its 10 eyes.
+**Entropic Beams (Su)** As a standard action once every minute, an iathavos can [fire](monsters/creatureTypes#_fire-subtype) beams of entropic energy from its 10 eyes.
 Each of these beams of energy can be directed at a single target within 300 feet of the iathavos, but no more than one beam may be directed at any one creature.
 Beams that are not directed at a creature are wasted.
-The [qlippoth](monster_dir/creatureTypes#_qlippoth-subtype must make a +15 ranged touch attack to hit with each beam.
+The [qlippoth](monster_dir/creatureTypes#_qlippoth-subtype) must make a +15 ranged touch attack to hit with each beam.
 Each beam has the same effect as a CL 20th _ [disintegrate](additionalMonsters/../spell_dir/disintegrate#_disintegrate)_ (40d6 damage, DC 32 Fortitude partial for 5d6 damage), except a creature killed by this damage explodes in a 5-foot burst of energy, flesh, shadow, and smoke instead of turning into dust.
 Any creature in this burst must make a DC 32 Will save or be staggered for 1 round.
 The save DCs are Constitution-based.

-**Horrific Appearance (Su** Creatures that succumb to the iathavos's horrific appearance are affected by a _ [feeblemind](additionalMonsters/../spell_dir/feeblemind#_feeblemind)_ effect and permanently blinded.
+**Horrific Appearance (Su)** Creatures that succumb to the iathavos's horrific appearance are affected by a _ [feeblemind](additionalMonsters/../spell_dir/feeblemind#_feeblemind)_ effect and permanently blinded.

 **Ichor (Su)** As long as the iathavos has taken any hit point damage, thick and stringy ropes of black ichor weep from the fissures and folds in its bristly hide.
-This ichor extrudes from the creature's body in a writhing nimbus of filaments at a rate of 5 feet per round, to a maximum range equal to its reach (30 feet.
+This ichor extrudes from the creature's body in a writhing nimbus of filaments at a rate of 5 feet per round, to a maximum range equal to its reach (30 feet).
 At the start the iathavos's turn, all creatures in reach of these strands of ichor must make a DC 32 Reflex save or become entangled.
 At the start the iathavos's turn, all creatures entangled by the ichor take 4d6 points of acid damage.
-If the [qlippoth](monster_dir/creatureTypes#_qlippoth-subtype) ends its turn with no hit point damage, the ichor melts away into harmless mist, releasing all entangled creatures.
+If the [qlippoth](monsters/creatureTypes#_qlippoth-subtype) ends its turn with no hit point damage, the ichor melts away into harmless mist, releasing all entangled creatures.
 The save DC is Constitution-based.

-**Stench (Su** The iathavos's stench ability is supernaturally disgusting—creatures that succumb to this ability are nauseated, while those that save are still sickened.
+**Stench (Su)** The iathavos's stench ability is supernaturally disgusting—creatures that succumb to this ability are nauseated, while those that save are still sickened.

 The most terrible of the qlippoth, with the exception of the qlippoth lords, is doubtless the immense iathavos.
 Believed by many to be a singular entity, a unique qlippoth so abhorrent that even the Abyss cannot bear to allow more than one to exist at any one time, the iathavos is often encountered attended by numerous nyogoth qlippoth that squirm over its body or under its bulk, feeding upon the wastes and fragments left behind by its shuddersome passing.
 These nyogoths are invariably other creatures that the iathavos has absorbed and remade—they represent one of the most heinous fates that could await would-be explorers of the deepest Abyssal rifts.

 The iathavos crusades against the demonic scourge, but the monster does not limit its attentions to seeking out and destroying demons in preparation for the return of the Abyss to qlippoth rule.
 Indeed, the iathavos has the ability to shift among the various planes of the multiverse, and often travels to Material Plane worlds to systematically scour realms clean of mortal life, thus ensuring that these worlds can no longer provide the raw materials—sinful mortal souls—the Abyss relies upon to create new demons.
 Worlds visited by the iathavos are notable for the widespread devastation and the unusually large populations of nyogoths that remain behind to consume every last speck of decay the iathavos leaves behind.

-The iathavos can be called via the most powerful spells, such as _ [gate](additionalMonsters/../spell_dir/gate#_gate_, but its immunity to mind-affecting effects and its vast size ensure that only the most desperate or most insane ever attempt such a self-destructive act.
+The iathavos can be called via the most powerful spells, such as _ [gate](additionalMonster_dir/../spell_dir/gate#_gate)_, but its immunity to mind-affecting effects and its vast size ensure that only the most desperate or most insane ever attempt such a self-destructive act.
 In all known cases, the deliberate conjuration of the iathavos to another world has done little more than draw the attention of the powerful creature to that world, so that even if it is banished back to the Abyss before it can cause too much devastation, the iathavos remembers the visit.
 It often returns under its own power at a later date to pursue its own goals on the newly discovered world.
-Only if the iathavos is presented with defenders that prevent it from achieving its destructive ruin does it flee back to the Abyss via _ [plane shift](additionalMonsters/../spell_dir/planeShift#_plane-shift_—in such cases, the qlippoth often waits for centuries or even millennia before returning to that world, for there are always easier realms to destroy.
+Only if the iathavos is presented with defenders that prevent it from achieving its destructive ruin does it flee back to the Abyss via _ [plane shift](additionalMonsters/../spell_dir/planeShift#_plane-shift)_—in such cases, the qlippoth often waits for centuries or even millennia before returning to that world, for there are always easier realms to destroy.

 The iathavos is a powerful and horrifying monster made all the more devastating by its incredible intellect.
 The creature takes care to plan its major assaults on demonic enclaves or mortal cities, even though it is powerful enough that few creatures in the multiverse can give it pause.